chainguard-dev/edu/content/chainguard/chainguard-images/videos/migrating_go.md

 But if I take a look at the web app distroless, the big difference is that now it's only 8.5 megabytes in size.

-So we went from the original Golang image, which is eight hundred and ninety two megabytes, to a Chainguard Image, which was seven hundred seventy five megabytes, down to eight point five one megabytes.
+So we went from the original Golang image, which is 892 megabytes, to a Chainguard Image, which was 775 megabytes, down to 8.51 megabytes.

 And it still all works the same.